 - We decided that every day each of us gets one hour of kid-free time to do whatever we want and get a sanity break.
 Since the twins still wake up in the middle of the night, nighttime isn’t really a break, so we wanted to make sure we had some time to decompress without compromising what sleep we do get.
 I’m not sure if any of the things above are unique to any other work-from-home parents, but that is what we are doing right now.

 Jasen Stine, tax and accountant education leader: Expect that your kids are going to interrupt you for nonsense, like just wanting attention or asking for a snack – and your colleagues’ kids are going to interrupt them, too.
 Be kind and patient with everyone.
-We are living in unprecedented times.
+We are living in unprecedented times, but don’t be afraid to set boundaries.
+I have to do this for the times when I have to give a talk.
+Everyone in the house knows when something is scheduled, and they make it a point not to interrupt me during those times.

 Brady Suggs, group product manager: Mainly, I’m trying to make sure I keep my son active with a loose schedule through the day.
 He does schoolwork in the morning.
 We have added a few daily chores, go out during lunch every day to walk our dog, and in the afternoon after work, he picks an activity we can do together outside, such as soccer or riding his bike.
 We also have tried to do one science or art project a day that is fun, and where he can learn something.
 We’ve mainly gotten the ideas from YouTube, and there are a ton of step-by-step videos he can follow.
 We also have had a few parades in our neighborhood to celebrate birthdays.
 Some teachers did something similar to be able to say hi to the kids at a safe distance.
 Pictured is my son in front of our truck before we led a parade for one of his buddies.